To my 3 stepchildren.

 There are so many times I have to stop myself from responding to you too openly and honestly.
 There are so many things I want to tell you and explain to you, but I refrain from doing so because I have heard you say you feel stuck in the middle and I do not ever want to be responsible for sticking you there.
 I’m so sorry if I have ever inadvertently put you there.
 So much of being a step family is out of my control and I can only try to influence one of your parents positively.
 I guess I can fail at that sometimes too, although I try hard not to.

 If the relationship between separated parents is positive and respectful then this creates a healthy co-parenting dynamic.
 Sadly, In many cases and for many children this is not the way it is.
-The game of one-up-man-ship when separated parents communicate can be brutal.
+Then instead it can become an odd game of one-up-man-ship and when separated parents communicate it can be brutal.
 Welcome to the world of games with a perceived winner and loser.
 An ongoing fight for control, where sadly one parent often holds all of the cards.
 Children can be a very powerful weapon.
 Threatening withdrawal of contact a very powerful tool.
-We are gradually learning to not join in with the game, to relinquish all power, to go along with whatever we are told – because we want to focus on our family and our future and when we do that we don’t have time to take part in any games.
+Saying ‘I choose not to communicate and have my reasons’ when the child or children live with you generates much bigger difficulties for the parent without the children and only serves to sce the child in a position of responsibility for their relationship with the separated parent.
+We are gradually learning to not join in with the game, to recognise we have no power but clearly the other parent needs to sense they do have the power, to go along with whatever we are told – because it is the option that causes the least stress, to you and us, however sadly holds the biggest losses for us.
+We want to focus on our family and our future and when we do that we don’t have time to take part in the games.

 Every separated parent program offers advice on how to prevent your children from feeling stuck in the middle during and beyond separation.
 Sadly, for so many adults it is clearly impossible to follow the guidance and advice, and believe me – I know why it is so hard.
 I too feel the urges to treat you like miniature adults, to pretend you have the same fully developed comprehension and brain as a grown adult.
 I too have the desire to talk to you as though you are my adult friend, desperate to make you see the unfairness when you hear mine and your fathers side of the story.
 It would feel temporarily great to have you on ‘our side’.
 I have to work really hard to hold back and remember there should not be sides for you to take.
 It is absolutely not OK or fair to you.
 You are not old enough to process the adult world, and this stuff is not your stuff to process.